contentful/slash-developers/out/javascript/tutorials/using-js-cda-sdk.md

 ```json
 "B00E82D7I8"
 ```

+{: .note}
+When you filter by the value of a field, you need to include the content type you are filtering, as fields are not the same across all content types.

 Apart from equality filters, you can use operators.
 The example below is the reverse of the previous example, giving you any entries where `fields.sku` is not equal (`[ne]`) to the specified value.